-Aerith and Bob: We get names like Jim, Meryl, and Barry, mixed with names such as Dryla, Bowg, and Mr. Wonderful.
+Aerith and Bob: We get names like Jim, Meryl, and Barry, mixed with names such as Drylda, Bowg, and Mr. Wonderful.

 Lord Dreadgrave also falls under this trope.
 He ressurects the dead as sentient zombies to serve as his minions in his evil doom fortress.
 However, he pays them fairly, listens to their feedback, and strives to make their working conditions more comfortable.
 In short, he is a model employer.
 Even the residents of the nearby villages welcome his weekly plundering raids because it keeps their construction industries in business, and seem to get along well with Dreadgrave's minions.